nominal¶

 A Matplotlib figure-size tuple.
 If

-, will attempt to set the size automatically.
-Only used ifax=None
+None, will attempt to set the size automatically.
+Only used ifax=None. -

 Plot number annotations on the heat-map